 Most competitors move through their careers believing all of this to be true.
 They buy into the belief that through training we can have a dog that is in control of his own feelings.
 Stating that we can train dogs to “think through” arousal is stating just that.
 I have news; not a single creature with a brain stem has control over his own feelings.
 Not you, not me, certainly not our dogs.
 Things change when these competitors find themselves with a dog that no longer plays by the rules.
 A dog whose impulse control training doesn’t hold up under arousal.
 A dog who barks, spins, or bites his handler at the tiniest hint of error.
 A dog who blasts through bars, bursts off the start line prematurely, and and just generally can’t seem to get himself together.
 That’s where I come in.

 Want to know more?
-My FDSA course, “Worked Up!” is open for registration now, and starts February 1, 2017.
-You can sign up by clicking here.
+My FDSA course, “Worked Up!” is open for registration on September 22nd, 2022.
+You can enroll here.

 I hope you’ll join me and learn how you can help your dog feel better, perform better, and enjoy the game that you love.
 Please contact me if you have any questions about classes or seminars!